-Join us for two exciting days in Smith eld, Rhode Island for New England’s annual summer yearbook workshop 2018.
-This year’s workshop features award winning instructors from around the country, with speci c courses that will help you through the planning process step by step.
+Join us for two exciting days in Smithfield, Rhode Island for New England's annual summer yearbook workshop 2019.
+This year's workshop features award winning instructors from around the country, with specific courses that will help you through the planning process step by step.
 Learn what it takes to achieve a great book from proven yearbook pros.
-Begin the process for planning your 2019 book, and hit the ground running when you return to school in the fall.
+Begin the process for planning your 2020 book, and hit the ground running when you return to school in the fall.

 For your security, this website operates on a 24 hour time out that starts the first time you access enter it.
 Please complete your registration within that time period to avoid loosing any of your registration data.

 Click here to login with your invoice number and password.